-First, preheat the oven to 400 degrees F. You want the oven to be hot before the chicken goes in.
+When it’s time to cook the chicken, preheat the oven to 400 degrees F. You’ll want the oven to be hot before the chicken goes in.

 While it’s heating remove the chicken from the bag and thoroughly pat it dry with paper towels and place it in an oiled baking dish.
 Then truss the chicken by tying the legs together and tucking the wings under.

 Next step is the spice rub.
 In a small bowl mix the smoked paprika, pepper, garlic powder and onion powder together.

 Brush all sides of the chicken with the Lemon Olive Oil.
 You can substitute with olive oil and a squeeze of lemon, but the blended lemon olive oil is really better for this recipe.

 Then sprinkle the spice mixture evenly over the chicken on all sides.

 For extra flavor for both the chicken and for the vegetables, add potatoes, carrots and shallots around the outside edge of the chicken.
 Then bake it for 60-70 minutes or until a meat thermometer inserted between the breast and the thigh registers 165 degrees.

 When finished, remove from the oven and cover it with foil for 10 minutes before you carve it.
 This adds to the juiciness.